1) Isn’t the record high prison population the result of New Zealand’s high crime rate?

 6) Isn’t the parole board responsible for the early release of long term prisoners?

-Yes it is – although prior to 2002, the Board only saw prisoners serving sentences of more than seven years.
-Those serving less than seven years were automatically released after serving two-thirds of their sentence.
+Yes it is.
+Prior to 2002, those serving a sentence of less than 14 years were eligible for parole after serving half of their sentence.
+Those serving 14 years or more could all be considered after seven years.
+Those serving less than seven years were seen by District Prison Boards rather than the Parole Board, but their functions were very similar.
 Since the Parole Act of 2002 came into effect, the Board sees all prisoners with sentences of more than two years.

 When considering whether or not to release a particular prisoner before the end of his sentence, the Board is charged with deciding whether he (or she) still poses an ‘undue risk’ to the safety of the community.
 The Parole Act does not define what ‘undue risk’ actually means; this is left up to Board members to decide.
 Not surprisingly, different members of the Board interpret risk and safety in different ways.